digistackops-java-org/java-Job_portal_App/candidate-service/Readme.md

 sudo systemctl restart mongod
 ```
 # Backend Application Setup
+## Launch EC2 "t2.micro" Instance and In Sg, Open port "8080" for JAVA Application
-## Setup your Application Database by executing "initdb.js" script from Application-server
+#### Setup your Application Database by executing "initdb.js" script from Application-server

 Step:1 ==> install "mongo-Client" for communicate with Mongo Database